Coolest Safari Theme Party Ideas

 Deck your safari theme party area with safari-colored balloons (brown, tan, green, yellow etc.) and same color streamers.

-At the entrance to the safari theme party, you can also put up your own homemade sign post with lots of arrows pointing in different directions, such as "Zimbabwe ---> 3000 miles" and "Ngorogoro Crater---> 899 miles", etc…
+At the entrance to the safari theme party, you can also put up your own homemade sign post with lots of arrows pointing in different directions, such as “Zimbabwe —> 3000 miles” and “Ngorogoro Crater—> 899 miles”, etc…

-Use chalk to draw big animal footprints on your driveway and leading to your front door.
 Inside you can put construction paper animal prints that can guide the kids to the party area.
-If you're having the safari theme party in the evening, you can place tiki torches all around your yard and everyone will feel as if they're in Africa!
+If you’re having the safari theme party in the evening, you can place tiki torches all around your yard and everyone will feel as if they’re in Africa!

 Unless you live in Africa, the only wild animals you'll have at your safari theme party are the guests.
 And they sure can make a ruckus.
 But to get everyone into the safari theme party mood, you can download and play in the background animal sounds of leopards, hippos, rhinos, monkeys and other animals sounding their call of the wild!